PaddlePaddle/Paddle/doc/howto/usage/cluster/k8s-aws/README.md

     ]
 }
 ```
-NOTICE: you need to substitute `YOUR_CLUSTER_NAME` above for your own cluster name.
+NOTICE: you need to replace `YOUR_CLUSTER_NAME` above by your own cluster name.

 ####External DNS name